iodepo/oih-ui/README.md

 * `/indexer` contains all of the code to ingest the OIH graph into the SOLR Instance
 * `/solr` contains the configuration required for the solr instance, including the schema.
 * `/frontend` contains the code for the static javascript app.
 This will produce a container in dev mode running a live server, and a static html/javascript site in production mode.
-* `/regions` contains the QGIS file defining the gographical regions.
+* `/regions` contains the QGIS file defining the geographical regions.

 See the individual README files for more information.